apache/buildstream-site/content/pages/source_installation.md

     :::shell
     sudo apt install \
-        bzr git lzip patch python3-arpy
+        bzr git lzip patch python3-arpy gir1.2-ostree-1.0 ostree python3-gi

 #### Ubuntu 16.04 LTS

 On Ubuntu 16.04, [bubblewrap](https://github.com/projectatomic/bubblewrap/)
-is not available in the official repositories.
+or [ostree](https://github.com/ostreedev/ostree) are not available in the official repositories.
 You will need to install them in whichever way you see fit.
 Refer the the upstream documentation for advice on this.